cogsec-collaborative/AMITT/README.md

 The AMITT framework diagrams are:
 * [AMITT Red Team Framework](amitt_red_framework.md) - Disinformation creator TTPs, listed by tactic stage.
 This is the classic "AMITT Framework" that's bundled with MISP.
 The [clickable](amitt_red_framework_clickable.html) version is for rapidly creating lists of TTPs.
+* [AMITT Blue Team Framework](amitt_blue_framework.md) - Disinformation responder TTPs, listed by tactic stage.
+These are countermeasures, listed by the earliest tactic stages they're likely to be used in.

 All the entities used to create the Red Team and Blue Team frameworks:
 * [Phases](phases): higher-level groupings of tactics, created so we could check we didn't miss anything